Laserworks/diy/_posts/2015-07-29-share-messages-with-kindle-on-fridge.markdown

 Next we [disable](http://www.amazon.com/forum/kindle/ref=cm_cd_et_md_pl?_encoding=UTF8&cdForum=Fx1D7SY3BVSESG&cdMsgID=Mx2HLTBL11A2UBQ&cdMsgNo=11&cdPage=1&cdSort=oldest&cdThread=Tx3AL0H1N6IDN3S#Mx2HLTBL11A2UBQ) kindle's screensaver as kindle will automatically enter sleep mode after 10 minutes:

-* Press the Home button to go the the Kindle home screen
+1. Press the Home button to go the the Kindle home screen
-* Press the keyboard button to display the virtual keyboard
+2. Press the keyboard button to display the virtual keyboard
-* Type following string: `;debugOn` and press Enter button (not the Done button)
+3. Type following string: `;debugOn` and press Enter button (not the Done button)
-* Type following string: `~disableScreensaver` and press Enter.
+4. Type following string: `~disableScreensaver` and press Enter.

 Now we launch kindle's web browser by pressing Menu > Experimental > Web Browser.

 You have to enter the url address `http://rpi_ip_address:1212/email`.
-I advise you to save the address immidiately as a bookmark to avoid entering the address in future which is painful on the kindle's virtual keyboard.
+I advise you to save the address immediately as a bookmark to prevent entering the address in future which is painful on the kindle's virtual keyboard.

 That's all.
 The webpage will detect new email arrival via ajax and javascript and will reload itself.